 Table 2.
-Final Deliverable Package Content and Judging Statements
+Final Deliverable Package Content and Judging Statements for Full Academic Year with Solar Plus Storage

 Content Judging Statements for Evaluation

 1. Project Proposal

-- A. Proposal document that encapsulates and summarizes deliverable sections 2-4.
-The proposal should make the case as to why the proposed solar system and developer team are the best choice for the district [PDF]. - B. Presentation that demonstrates the team's approach to the system design, operation, and innovation [PowerPoint and live presentations].
+A. Proposal document that encapsulates and summarizes deliverable sections 2-4.
+The proposal should make a case for why the proposed solar system and developer team are the best choice for the district [PDF].
+B. Presentation that demonstrates the team's approach to the system design, operation, and innovation [PowerPoint and live presentation].
 The proposal presents a clear and concise summary of the project.
-Both the proposal and the presentation make a compelling case as to why the proposed solution is the best choice for the district given its needs, constraints, and goals.
+Both the proposal and the presentation make a compelling case for why the proposed solution is the best choice for the district given its needs, constraints, and goals.

 2. Conceptual System Design

-- A. Layout and specifications for PV system(s) with battery energy storage system(s) added, including summary description of results and underlying assumptions used in the analysis [PDF]. - B. Average hourly energy production output during annual period, including battery charge and discharge cycles [Excel spreadsheet]. - C. Description of how the proposed PV and storage system impacts the electrical distribution network, including interconnection costs and impact mitigation.
+A. Layout and specifications for PV system(s) with battery energy storage system(s) added, including summary description of results and underlying assumptions used in the analysis [PDF].
+B. Average hourly energy production output during annual period, including battery charge and discharge cycles [Excel spreadsheet].
+C. Description of how the proposed PV and storage system impacts the electrical distribution network, including interconnection costs and impact mitigation.
 Conceptual system design proposes creative and innovative solution that demonstrates excellent analysis, system design, optimal battery use strategy, and understanding of the PV hosting capacity with distribution constraints.

-3. Financial Analysis
+3. Financial Analys is

-Financial model [Excel spreadsheet(s)] comprises:

-- Two project financial models: one for the solar systems (Excel-based financial model) and one for the solar-plus-storage system (battery analysis software).
-The solar system model outputs an IRR, and the solar-plus-storage model should output a contract price (e.g., \$/kWh, \$/month). - Customer savings analysis that demonstrates economics for system offtaker (the district) during the contractual (if PPA or lease) or useful (if cash purchase) life of the system.
+Financial model [Excel spreadsheet(s)] comprising: Two project financial models: one for the solar systems (Excel-based financial model) and one for the solar-plus-storage system (battery analysis software).
+The solar system model outputs an IRR, and the solar-plus-storage model should output a contract price (e.g., \$/kWh, \$/month).
+Customer savings analysis that demonstrates economics for the system offtaker (the district) during the contractual (if PPA or lease) or useful (if cash purchase) life of the system.
 Financial analyses communicate a strong grasp of renewable energy project finance.
 Input assumptions are justifiable, calculations are correct, battery operation strategy delivers maximum economic benefits, and pricing and rate of return are attractive to the market.
-The outputs of both the battery analysis and the customer savings analysis are included as tabs to the Excel-based financial model.
+The outputs of both the battery analysis and the customer savings analysis are included as tabs in the Excel-based financial model.

 Table 2.
-Final Deliverable Package Content and Judging Statements (cont.)

-Content

-Judging Statements for Evaluation

-4. Development Plan

-A project development plan [PDF] comprised of:

-- Building and site plan demonstrating conceptual system design, including any proposed rezoning, is in alignment with the campus master plan. - A construction schedule and development plan to implement the design, including: - Necessary construction and land use permits - Compliance with applicable local codes - Potential risks to successful deployment - Approach to address potential concerns and questions of district decision makers and surrounding community members. - Distributional energy equity impacts of new distributed solar development within or surrounding the district.

-Proposed building, site, construction, and development plans with any rezoning adds significant value in a comprehensive, actionable, and feasible approach for the district, authorities having jurisdiction, and surrounding community members with distributional equity.
+Final Deliverable Package Content and Judging Statements for Full Academic Year with Solar Plus Storage (cont.)
+Content Judging Statements for Evaluation 4.
+Development Pla an A project development plan [PDF] composed of: A building and site plan demonstrating the conceptual system design, including any proposed rezoning, is in alignment with the campus master plan.
+A construction schedule and development plan to implement the design, including: Necessary construction and land use permits Compliance with applicable local codes Potential risks to successful deployment Approach to addressing potential concerns and questions of district decision makers and surrounding community members.
+Distributional energy equity impacts of new distributed solar development within or surrounding the district.
+Proposed building, site, construction, and development plans with any rezoning add significant value in a comprehensive, actionable, and feasible approach for the district, authorities having jurisdiction, and surrounding community members with distributional equity.

-See Appendix B and D for the Final Deliverable Package content and formatting requirements.
+See Appendices B and D for the final deliverable package content and formatting requirements.